 Wrike offers Gantt charts, calendars, and kanban boards.
 It’s a flexible platform and lets the user decide how to visualize their projects effectively.
 Wrike allows users to prioritize certain tasks over others and easily integrate with other external applications.

 Zoho Sprints is an agile project management tool featuring scrum boards.
 It integrates with Zoho Projects, which features Gantt charts, Kanban boards, and other customizable functions.
 It has many integrations, though not as many as some of its competitors, and it isn’t robust enough for large enterprises.

-As you can tell, there is a huge array of digital project management platforms offering a wide variety of visual project management tools.
+As you can tell, there is a huge array of digital project management platforms such as Kissflow Project that offers a wide variety of visual project management tools.
 We’ve only scratched the surface here.
 You can help your team see success by implementing visual tools in your project management software.

 - How to Create an Effective Project Roadmap

 - Digital Project Management – Guide to Manage Digital Projects